junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 ### Chap.
 6: The Brightest Light

-> Cas uses up his power, is still dying, angel/Dumah comes to explain+offer Heaven in their command, Dean's soul is the brightest light, Dean can save him but only if he let himself be honest with his feelings, Dean uses his soul power to touch Cas and purify/save Cas, soul-grace dance, don't need to say love but so much more than love, there is no word for them even "love", Cas is saved, all HE
+> Cas uses up his power to get Sam/Dean back, is still dying because he wasn't in Heaven the purifying explosion happened; one cured angel/Dumah comes to bunker to explain+offer Heaven in their command (because Sam/Dean prove themselves more bright than archangels, they're practically new archangel/god in their eyes), Dean's soul is the brightest light, Dean can save Cas but only if he let himself be honest with his feelings, be open for the first time, Dean uses his soul power to touch Cas and purify/save Cas, soul-grace dance, don't need to say love but so much more than love, there is no word for them even "love" isn't enough, Cas is saved, all HE
 >
-> (The Brightest Light that heal Cas is Dean's love for him)
+> (The Brightest Light that heals Cas is Dean's love for him)

 #### draft notes